aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/pivot-tables/hide-pivot-field-item/_index.md

 * The target workbook uploaded to your Aspose Cloud storage.
 * The worksheet and pivot table already created.

 These prerequisites prevent authentication errors and “resource not found” responses.
+The following steps outline the required setup before invoking the API.

 This REST API hides a pivot field item in a pivot table.